 We’ve all seen our children have a meltdown over not getting what they want.
 Sometimes we wonder if they might need an exorcism, they are so overly dramatic about it.
 Do we give in?
 If we know what is good for them, we do not.

 You know what?
 God is big enough to hear it all.
-Sometimes, our human side needs to get those feelings out.
+Our human side needs to get those feelings out.
 When we’ve purged those angry thoughts and feelings, we can open ourselves up to hearing the Spirit again.

 Because He loves you so much, He wants you to keep the line of communication open.
 Always.
 No matter how hurt or angry you might be.